skraft9/nagios-log-server-dos/README.md

 **Step 2: Verify Elasticsearch Is Down**
 ![image](https://github.com/user-attachments/assets/c0a36824-4179-491a-ae98-f1186aeac9b6)
 > Nagios Log Server will remain inaccessible until the Elasticsearch service is started again.

+---

+## Disclaimer
+This work was conducted outside of my employment and reflects my personal efforts in cybersecurity research.

+---